-The A.M. and M.S. degree candidates must write a master's thesis and defend it in an oral examination before a committee of at least three faculty members.
-In appointing the committee, the student's adviser nominates members through an Appointment of Master (Oral) Committee form from the Student Academic Affairs Office.
+The M.A. and M.S. degree candidates must write a master's thesis and defend it in an oral examination before a committee of at least three faculty members.
+The student's adviser must be a member of the Graduate Faculty.
+In appointing the committee, the adviser nominates members through an Appointment of Master (Oral) Committee form.
 This form requires the departmental chair/head's review and approval and should be returned to the Student Academic Affairs Office at least three weeks before the examination.

 After the committee is appointed, the oral examination takes place.
-The adviser obtains the Certificate of Result, the Certificate of Approval and a Supplemental Grade Report form from the Student Academic Affairs Office immediately before the examination and returns them to the same office immediately after the examination.
-All appointed committee members' signatures are required on three copies of the Certificate of Approval form (two for the Graduate College and one for the student) and one copy of the Certificate of Result of Master Examination form (College of Education).
+The student does not have to be registered to take the oral examination.
+The adviser obtains the Certificate of Result, the Certificate of Committee Approval and a Supplemental Grade Report form from the department before the examination and returns them immediately after the examination.
+All appointed committee members' signatures are required on three copies of the Certificate of Committee Approval form (two for the Graduate College and one for the student) and one copy of the Certificate of Result of Master Examination form (College of Education).